pastoriomarco/manymove/README.md

 - action_server_node: the core of the planners
 - manymove_py_trees_node: the BT logic node
 - manymove_hmi_node: the HMI interface
-- manymove_signals: on a real robot, handles the service calls to get/set signals (currently taylored for Ufactory robots)
+- manymove_signals_*: on a real robot, handles the service calls to get/set signals (currently available manymove_signals_xarm taylored for Ufactory robots)

 A little side note on Panda examples: the reference TCP frame there is not actually centered between gripper's fingers, as 'panda_link8' represents the center of the flange.
 But since it's aligned to the ideal TCP, you can just offset the poses when you need to refer to the TCP, without having to create a new link.
 In the Panda example, the **-0.102** in the following line represents this offset: